 A latitude-longitude grid is used in the horizontal.
 The grid spacing can be regular or can be stretched in each horizontal direction.
 The grid can also be rotated so that LAMs can use a grid that is almost isotropic over the region of interest.
 The grid spacing in the East-West direction reduces towards the poles.

 In contrast to Eulerian grid-point models, SISL schemes do not require filtering to remain stable.
-However, the converging meridians result in very small scale variability near the poles and unless some filtering is applied to the smallest scales the iteration count in the solver increases significantly.
+However, in the New Dynamics dynamical core the converging meridians result in very small scale variability near the poles and unless some filtering is applied to the smallest scales the iteration count in the solver increases significantly.

-Variables are staggered in both the horizontal (Arakawa C-grid) and vertical (Charney-Phillips) to optimise the natural oscillations and to avoid producing computational modes.
+Variables are staggered in both the horizontal (Arakawa C-grid) and vertical (Charney-Phillips) to optimize the natural oscillations and to avoid producing computational modes.

 The New Dynamics can handle a large number of tracer variables, e.g. various phases of moisture (vapour, cloud water/ice, snow, graupel), aerosols and chemical species.
 The computational overhead for each tracer is modest since they share the same calculations except for the interpolations to obtain values at departure points.
 In a typical climate model there are over 25 individual tracers.